 to form the Havre Trough.

 This volcanic area is closely monitored because eruptions could be hazardous to passing ships and overflying aircraft.
 Jet engines are extremely sensitive to volcanic ash.
-Serious submarine slumps could also threaten New Zealand with a tsunami - dangerous because of its short warning time (1-2hours).
+Serious submarine slumps could also threaten New Zealand with a tsunami - dangerous because of its short warning time (1-2hours) and close proximity.

 All the islands in the Kermadec Group have been formed by volcanic eruptions.
 Usually the first phase of a volcano starts with violence and the release of trapped gases under very high pressure.
 As the liquid rock is blasted into the air, the dissolved gases expand, pulverising the rock to ash, pumice and scoria, most of it falling down on the volcanic cone (tephra).

 During the last ice age, when the ocean level was about 120m lower than today, the islands must have been much larger.
 Ironically, both Curtis and Macauley are volcanoes with very flat tops at 120m depth, and they may have been as large or larger in area than Raoul at the time.
 Now these gently sloping flatlands lie just within reach of daylight, hosting fish life much richer than that found deeper down.

 The outlying Meyer and Herald Islands were formed from underwater eruptions,